 Buying a new car for a teenager is a momentous decision.
 You are concerned about safety, while your teen wants a car that’s high on horsepower and style.
 How do you make the right choice?

 The Insurance Institute for Highway Safety recently released its top car picks for teenagers.
 The list provides a comprehensive range of makes and models that parents can choose from.
 A look through the list will identify a few common factors that each of these models shares such as limited horsepower, large size, and a focus on safety features.

-Here’s what to look for when you buy a car for your teenager.
+Here are some useful tips on what to look for when buying a car for your teenager: